TheButcherOfBlaviken/hangman/docs/_sources/index.rst.txt

 Thanks for reaching the bottom of this documentation. x

-Hope you play and enjoy the game! |:smiley|
+Hope you play and enjoy the game! |:smiley:|

 .. _link_Installation: